 - The center hosts four to six major service events on campus each year.
 More than 800 students participate in these one day service events each year.

 - The center utilizes a student leadership team of more than 40 students to coordinate its community partnerships, organize service events, and manage the office.
 For example, the staff support managers, administrative assistants, and the service events managers are all students.

 - The Meelia Center maintains more than 50 community partnerships with agencies ranging from a nursing home and public schools to adult and juvenile correctional facilities.
-In addition, volunteers and service learners are sent to help out at any of 30 additional nonprofits each year.
+In addition, volunteers and community engaged learners are sent to help out at any of 30 additional nonprofits each year.

 - The work of the center has been significantly enhanced through a generous gift from Richard Meelia in 2000.
 His faith, compassion, and kindness guides the center as it helps the college build the skills, knowledge, and passion to make the world a better place to live and grow.